Artem-Bohush/Slider-module_nativeJS/README.md

 # Slider-module_nativeJS
-  This is a simple code for slider that provides a slide switch(e. g. arrows) and dots to display the current slide.
+  This is a simple code for slider on your site.
+It provides switching between slides(by clicking on arrow block) and dots to display the current slide.
+Any changing is up to you.
 ## Usage
   Your layout should contains next code structure:
 ```